-As you know the appeal was launched in May 2015 with a target of £2.9 million to purchase key clinical equipment within a new radiotherapy centre.
-In December 2016 the £1 million mark was reached and on Christmas 2017 the appeal hit the £2 million mark.
-In December 2018 with your help and a recently successful Rotary International Global Grant of £175,000 we have hit our target of £2.9 million!
+The appeal was launched in May 2015 with a target of £2.9 million to purchase key clinical equipment within a new radiotherapy centre.
+In December 2016, the £1 million mark was reached and on Christmas 2017 the appeal hit the £2 million mark.
+In December 2018 with your help and a successful Rotary International Global Grant of £175,000 we hit our target of £2.9 million!

-It’s been an incredible 3.5 years of fundraising for Brighter Futures that has seen thousands of local people across Swindon and surrounding communities come together and do some truly amazing things for the charity.
+It was an incredible 3.5 years of fundraising for Brighter Futures that has seen thousands of local people across Swindon and surrounding communities come together and do some truly amazing things for the charity.
 Supporters have jumped out of planes, cycled across the UK, motored to Cyprus and Mongolia, climbed Mount Kilimanjaro, taken on the London Marathon, Great North and South runs with many more holding bingo nights, baking cakes, hosting tea parties and much more.
-Together they have been united in the fight against cancer which has affected so many families in our local communities.
+Together we have been united in the fight against cancer which has affected so many families in our local communities.

 We have all done this because Swindon is one of the very few parts of the country without a radiotherapy service.
 The development of a local radiotherapy service for cancer patients diagnosed at Great Western Hospital will mean over 13,000 patient journeys for radiotherapy treatment will be significantly shorter every year.

-After months of work between Oxford University Hospitals NHS Foundation Trust and the Department of Health and Social Care, we are delighted to share the news today, Monday 1st July that the loan had been approved and construction would begin in Spring 2020.
+After months of work between Oxford University Hospitals NHS Foundation Trust and the Department of Health and Social Care, on 1st July 2019, we were delighted to hear that the loan had been approved and construction would begin in Spring 2020.

-Once building work begins, we plan to install a webcam so that supporters can keep track of progress and see the structure taking shape.
+Once building work begins, we plan to install a webcam so that you can keep track of progress and see the structure taking shape.

 Thank you once again for your generous donations.
 The Radiotherapy Centre will be testament to the community spirit of Swindon and the surrounding communities!

 For more information on what Radiotherapy is and some patient stories who received treatment, please click on the links below:

 Julie Sue Fred